HoumanPashaei/NTLMBruteForcer/README.md

-# 🔐 NTLM Brute-Forcer with Multiprocessing and Auto-Redirect Detection
+# 🔐 NTLM Brute-Forcer with Multiprocessing

 A powerful and customizable Python tool to brute-force NTLM-authenticated web services.
 Supports HTTP/HTTPS auto-detection, proxy usage, multiprocessing, and progress tracking.